Black-Beard-Sdk/Black.Beard.ComponentModel/Docs/Black.Beard.ComponentModel.md

 ##### Summary

-/// Add methods to the list of methods to be used for conversion
+/// Add methods in the list of method to be used for conversion

 ##### Parameters